Flag

 Bribery & Corruption

-Jamaican law imposes criminal penalties for corruption among public officials, yet evidence suggests that corrupt practices persist, causing significant public concern.
-The Integrity Commission, established in 2017, consolidates anti-corruption efforts but struggles with limited prosecutorial success, particularly in high-level cases.
-Corruption is linked to organized crime and contributes to Jamaica's high crime rate and economic challenges, as reflected in its low score on the Corruption Perception Index.
+Jamaican law imposes criminal penalties for corruption among public officials, yet there is evidence of ongoing corrupt practices, leading to public concern and criticism of the government's slow response to tackle the issue.
+The Integrity Commission, established in 2017, consolidates anti-corruption efforts but has limited prosecutorial powers, resulting in few successful high-level prosecutions.
+Corruption is linked to organized crime and is a significant factor in Jamaica's high crime rate and economic challenges, as reflected in its low score on the Corruption Perception Index.

 Economy

-Jamaica's economy has shown resilience and growth, with a 2.6 percent increase in output in 2023, largely driven by a robust recovery in tourism.
-The government has implemented structural reforms to reduce debt and improve infrastructure, resulting in a favorable environment for foreign direct investment (FDI), which rose by nearly 13 percent to USD 360 million in 2022, primarily supported by tourism and investments in logistics and agriculture.
+Jamaica's economy has shown resilience and growth, expanding by 2.6 percent in 2023, largely driven by a robust recovery in tourism, which saw 4.1 million visitors in 2023.
+The government has implemented structural reforms to reduce debt and improve the investment climate, attracting nearly USD 360 million in foreign direct investment in 2022, with significant contributions from the tourism, information technology, and agriculture sectors.

 Buy Full Jamaica Report